revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

 == Configuration ==

-To use one of prototype modules edit your var/{host}.conf.php file and set:
+To use a prototype module edit your var/{host}.conf.php file and set:
 [origin]
 type=../../../../tests/performance/delivery/buckets/prototype/{prototype}

-Where {prototype} is a name of prototype file (for example: protos_mysql).
+{prototype} is a name of prototype file (for example: protos_mysql).

 For a list of all prototypes see section "Prototypes"

 == Performance tests ==

+Make sure to create buckets first by doing a separate request to lg.php before executing the performance tests

 You may use apache ab to do performance tests of created prototypes.